Lou Dobbs: Fox Business Network

 Venezuelan businessman Majed Khalil sued Dobbs, Fox News and Sidney Powell for $250 million in December 2021, alleging they had falsely implicated him in rigging Dominion and Smartmatic machines.
 Dobbs and Fox News reached a confidential settlement with Khalil in April 2023.

 Fox News canceled Dobbs' show on February 5, 2021.
 The Los Angeles Times reported the decision had been under consideration before the Smartmatic legal issues arose.
 Brian Stelter and Oliver Darcy of CNN Business claimed that, despite being the highest-rated Fox Business Network program, it was a loss leader because many advertisers did not want to be associated with the content.

 Other appearances

 Since 2009, Dobbs had made regular appearances to discuss issues on other news network programs including CNBC's The Kudlow Report and Fox News Channel's The O'Reilly Factor.
 On October 5, 2010, Dobbs made a guest appearance on an episode of The Good Wife, entitled "Double Jeopardy", in which he plays a client in search of a new law firm to represent his legal interests.

 Political views

-Dobbs was known for his anti-immigration views, warnings about Islamist terrorism, and his opposition to outsourcing.
+Dobbs was known for his illegal-immigration views, warnings about Islamist terrorism, and his opposition to outsourcing.
 He was also known for his pro-Trump coverage.